 For the experienced grower, growing Sarracenia from seed is a rewarding experience.
 Nothing beats with growing a plant from seed to maturity.
 With seeds from Sarracenia Northwest, you can create a one-of-a-kind collection.

 All seeds are naturally open-pollinated, which means it was done only by nature’s own pollinators like bees and flies.
 Flowers could be pollinated with their own pollen or with pollen from any of the hundreds of mother plants in our collection!
 No matter what, you’re in for a fantastic surprise!

-All seeds were harvested in Fall 2018 and are priced at $7.95 per packet, which includes First Class Mail.
+All seeds were harvested in Fall 2019 and are priced at $9.95 per packet, which includes First Class Mail.
 Purchase 2 or more and save 20%!

 FAQ about Sarracenia Seeds

 Are Sarracenia seeds good for first-time growers?

 No. Sarracenia seeds are best suited for experienced growers.
 Growing Sarracenia from seed can take a long time.
 They require 4-12 weeks of cold stratification.
 After that, they take another 4 weeks to germinate in warm temperatures.
 Seedlings also remain small and relatively temperamental for the first couple of years.
 We recommend that first-time growers gain experience with an established plant, which is much more forgiving of mistakes.

 Do you guarantee the seeds will germinate for me?

 There are many factors beyond our control that affect the germination rate.
 For this reason, we do not offer any guarantee regarding germination.
 The only things we can guarantee are the mother plant from which the seeds were harvested and the season in which they harvested (Fall 2019).